 The Oasis school says the course is a comprehensive study of Thai Massage with a strong practical massage component (30 practice massages).
-Furthermore, students will study the theory of Thai massage and Thai medicine, including Buddhist traditions and meditation, and a basic understanding of Thai pharmacology.
-And… the students learn and practice therapy utilizing the Thai Ten Sen Therapy Lines (Energy Lines), study the effects and results on the body using traditional and Ten Sen therapy, as well as studying traditional Thai Massage and stretching for health.
+Furthermore, students will study the theory of Thai Massage and Thai Traditional Medicine, including Buddhist traditions and meditation, and a basic understanding of Thai pharmacology.
+And… the students learn and practice therapy utilizing the Thai Ten Sen Energy Lines, study the effects and results on the body using traditional and Sib Sen therapy, as well as studying traditional Thai Massage and stretching for health.
 In fact, as a whole, students learn to perform therapeutic massage sessions addressing specific body conditions or other common discomforts.

 Informal Thai Massage Therapy Courses